 - CYP2C8 – helps clear many clinical drugs including NSAIDs (diclofenac, ibuprofen).

 - CYP2C19 – helps clear about 10% of common clinical drugs, including omeprazole and Plavix.
-High enzyme activity was linked to depression.
+High enzyme activity has been linked to depression.

 - CYP2D6 – clears 20% of clinical drugs, including codeine.
-This enzyme also affects dopamine and serotonin levels and affects human personality and behavior traits.
+This enzyme also affects dopamine and serotonin levels may affect human personality and behavior traits.

 - CYP2E1 – metabolizes alcohol and eliminates Tylenol.
 It can both clear or activate toxins.
-It plays a role in alcohol-related disease and cancer.
+It may play a role in alcohol-related disease and cancer.

 - CYP3A4 – clears 45 – 60% of currently prescribed drugs.
-Different foods and supplements can decrease CYP3A4 activity and interfere with drug metabolism.
+Different foods and supplements (such as grapefruit) can decrease CYP3A4 activity and interfere with drug metabolism.